 The Gaultier Community-Engaged Teaching Fellowship

-The Gaultier Community-Engaged Teaching Fellowship is sponsored by the Office of the Provost and Center for Community-Engaged Teaching and Research.
+The Gaultier Community-Engaged Teaching Fellowship is sponsored by the Center for Community-Engaged Teaching and Research.
 By creating a fellowship through which a faculty member shares successful community-engaged teaching strategies, assists emerging community-engaged teachers, and disseminates his or her promising practices in the form of an academic product, we hope to: